mkejeiri/Events-sourcing/README.md

 ### Retries and Fault Tolerance

 The fallacies of distributed computing suggests that software and infrastructure will fail, and we want to protect ourselves against that.
-NServiceBus alleviate that by protecting us against data loss and boost our system resiliency.
+NServiceBus protects us against data loss and boost our system resiliency.

 ![pic](src/eCommerce/images/figure1.jpg)